ZsoltKovari/mondo-sam-reporting/README.md

 ### Windows

-Download and install [R](http://cran.r-project.org/bin/windows/base/) and adjust the system environment variables.
+Install [R](http://cran.r-project.org/bin/windows/base/) and adjust the system environment variables.

 In a command prompt with administrator rights, run: